marcschulder/BibTexNanny/doc/Entry Types.md

 # Entry Types

-	The following information is taken from the [Wikipedia BibTex article](https://en.wikipedia.org/wiki/BibTeX)
+_The following information is taken from the [Wikipedia BibTex article](https://en.wikipedia.org/wiki/BibTeX)._

 A BibTeX database can contain the following types of entries: